 More so than ever, pension scammers are looking to exploit savers out of their valuable pension benefits.
-Pension regulators are encouraging savers not to make any rash decisions during the Covid-19 pandemic.
+Pension regulators are encouraging savers not to make any rash decisions during the cost of living crisis.

 Pension scams can be hard to spot.
 Scammers can be convincing and financially knowledgeable, with credible looking websites, testimonials, and materials that are hard to distinguish from the real thing.